 It is no mystery that leaders trust and lean on people they know, especially when seeking advice for critical issues and matters of high consequence.
-This is because relationships breed feelings of loyalty, confidence, and security.
+This is because relationships allow feelings of loyalty, confidence, and security to develop.
 It’s those feelings of likeability that maximize influence in a room.
 This is why the second critical question you should ask yourself when assessing your influence concerns your relationships.

 Keep in mind that this may extend beyond the professional realm and into the personal.
 Having some shared experiences and rapport outside of the board room will increase your influence inside the board room.
 You don’t necessarily have to have a close relationship with everyone in the room, but you should at least be able to relate to most of the people in the room.

 Additionally, don’t overlook the role that titles, position, power, and authority play in defining professional relationships, and how those relationships impact influence.
 Studies have revealed convincing evidence to support the obidience to authority that occurs in the presence of powerful and authoritative figures (Cialdini, 2009).
 For organizations enjoying increasingly flat and decreasingly hierarchical management structures, a popular assertion is that titles don’t matter.
 In reality, honor and respect surrounding titles and prestige significantly impact influence.

 Accordingly, it may be beneficial to explore how your organization’s culture is shaped by this dynamic of power distance and leadership structure.